Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 Inadequate solid waste management is the biggest challenge in addressing land-based sources of marine litter.
 It is important that key stakeholders working on national solid waste management regulatory policies and marine litter initiative(s) work together and have a platform to discuss ideas and challenges, as well as synergies and leveraging opportunities to effectively combat such environmental threats.

-The goal of this program is to build the capacity of governments, civil society, the private sector, and community leaders to better address marine litter and related solid waste management issues through EPA’s Trash-Free Waters International Guide approach, utilizing stakeholder engagement and public participation.
+The goal of this program was to build the capacity of governments, civil society, the private sector, and community leaders to better address marine litter and related solid waste management issues through EPA’s Trash-Free Waters International Guide approach, utilizing stakeholder engagement and public participation.
 This approach provides practical steps for countries to examine the marine litter problem holistically with the help of key stakeholders in a logical way that can be tailored to a country’s needs.
 Stakeholders work together to understand the marine litter landscape and how waste is managed, as well as identify structural and behavioral gaps that lead to marine litter.

 A key outcome of this collaboration was an increased knowledge about marine litter and ideas on how to mitigate such challenges in the selected CAFTA-DR countries and Panama.
 This approach will be based on the principles of inclusive stakeholder participation that would lead up to the development or implementation of a national marine litter action plan in each country.

-Past Activities
+Activities (2013-2019)

 Public Participation